 Information Services & Technology

 The WCU Campus Store is located on the ground floor of Sykes Student Union.
-The Campus Store has new and used textbooks for all WCU courses, a growing textbook rental program of new and used titles, and select course offerings including digital textbooks.
-Textbooks may be purchased in the store or on the store's website www.wcucampusstore.com.
-For your convenience, we provide in-room delivery for early online textbook orders in August and January.
-The WCU Campus Store also stocks supplies, course supplies, and a wide selection of reference books, as well as study and teacher aids.
-WCU Campus Store offers a complete line of official WCU-imprinted clothing and an array of gifts that can be purchased on the store's website.
+The Campus Store has new and used textbooks for all WCU courses, a thriving textbook rental program of new and used titles, and select course offerings including digital textbooks.
+Textbooks may be purchased in the store or on the store's website: www.wcucampusstore.com.
+For your convenience, we provide in-store pick-up for online orders, or shipping is also offered.
+The WCU Campus Store also stocks supplies, course supplies, and reference materials, as well as study and teacher aids.
+WCU Campus Store offers a complete line of official WCU-imprinted clothing and gifts that can be purchased on the store's website.
 Greeting cards, snacks, candy, soft and energy drinks, health and beauty aids, electronics, and laundry supplies are also available in the Campus Store.
 Spirit items for athletic events are available as well.
 Services offered include special orders for computer software and general interest books (at no extra cost), an onsite Greek wear provider, UPS and USPS shipping services, and daily book buybacks.
 All major credit cards, Ram Bucks, and personal checks, accompanied by a valid ID, are accepted.
 The store hours are as follows:

 (hours are subject to change).

 For additional convenience, the store offers extended operating hours at the beginning of each semester.
-For more information call 610-436-BOOK or visit the website at www.wcucampusstore.com/.
+For more information, call 610-436-2242 or visit the website at www.wcucampusstore.com/.

 Career Development Center